qprogramming-net/cbse-xii/Libraries/User Libraries.md

    Now, copy the path and enter it into your file explorer.

-5. Once you have opened the path, in another window, open your
+5. Once you have opened the path, in another window, copy the folder with your package and paste in the `site-packages` directory.

+## Documentation